kschoi74/hspe/README.md

 ```
   python demo_fit_cube.py
 ```
-If an error by opencv, install openCV : `pip install OpenCV-Python`.

-If an error by opengl, install openGL : `pip install pyopengl`.

 It will pop some windows including cubes.
 If an error occurs in scipy, a simple modification is required.
 You search for scipy in site-packages of your conda environment.
 Edit sputils.py at line 281 in scipy/sparse